kivy/kivy/doc/sources/gettingstarted/properties.rst

     class MyClass(EventDispatcher):
         numeric_var = NumericProperty(1)

-Theses properties implement the `Observer pattern
+These properties implement the `Observer pattern
 <http://en.wikipedia.org/wiki/Observer_pattern>`_.
 They help you to:

 - Easily manipulate widgets defined in the :doc:`/guide/lang`